49. Look at the sun in this picture. It's so small you could almost catch it!

-On the top of the mound, early folk built a circular cairn some 20 megalithic yards diameter.
-Beyond that cairn, and at the other end of the mound, someone was buried with Mesolithic flint coming from Norfolk.
+61. On the top of the mound, early folk built a circular cairn some 20 megalithic yards diameter.
+Beyond that cairn, and at the other end of the mound, someone was buried with Mesolithic flint which most likely came from Norfolk.

-63. This is a close-up of the Foxcote gorge? formed between Nebsworth and Ebrington Hill.
-Although it has to be said that this superb beauty spot has several ravines similar to this one scattered around its sides.
+63. This is a close-up of the Foxcote gorge? formed between Nebsworth and Ebrington Hills.
+Although it has to be said that this superb beauty spot has several such ravines similar to this one scattered around its sides.

 There is an old fable about a witch that turned the kings men to stone because the King couldn't see the village of Long Compton in the valley below.
 You cannot see it in this picture either, because it's too far to the right.